Th3Mast3rM1nd/nmap/Port_Scanning/README.md

 -sX # TCP Xmas
 -sN # TCP Null
--sO # IP protocol scan , used to find out which ip protocol the target are suportted ( tcp , udp , icmp , igmp )
+-sO # IP protocol scan , used to find out which ip protocol the target are suportted ( tcp , udp , icmp , igmp ) --scanflags SYNFIN # scan for open ports using syn and fin flags

 ```